Arinerron/heaptrace/README.md

                             required to use heaptrace.
 See the wiki for more info.

+-b <number>, --break-at=<number>
--b <oid>, --break-at=<oid>  Send SIGSTOP to the process at heap operation
-                            specified in `oid` and attach the GNU debugger (gdb) to the process.
+                            Send SIGSTOP to the process at heap operation specified in `number` and attach the GNU debugger (gdb) to the process.

+-B <number>, --break-after=<number>
+                            Similar to `--break-at`.
+Replaces the tracer
+                            process with gdb, but only after the heap function returns.

 -o <file>, --output=<file>  Write the heaptrace output to `file` instead of
                             stderr (default).